uweschmitt/emzed2/website/getting_started.rst

 How to change the working directory?
 ------------------------------------

-Like a Linux command line *emzed* has the concept of a *working directory*, this is the location where the editor opens new files, and where scripts are started when using the *IPython* shell.
+Like a Linux command line *emzed* has the concept of a *working directory*.
+This is the location where the editor opens new files, and where scripts are started when using the *IPython* shell.